-We're the outreach college of the University that brings you information to solve problems and deal with critical issues.
+We're the outreach unit of the University that brings you information to solve problems and deal with critical issues.
 We have 18 offices to serve you, whether you live on a ranch near the remote Rubies or in an urban setting in Las Vegas.

 Our more than 200 personnel - with the help of volunteers - deliver non-degree, educational programs in these areas: